Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Control of the EMT regulatory network

-To test the robustness and practical applicability of our control strategy, we assumed that only three out of 32 parameters with the largest absolute sensitivity could be manipulated at each control iteration, a kind of {\it under-actuated} control.
+To test the robustness and practical applicability of our control strategy, we assumed that only three out of 32 parameters with the largest absolute sensitivity in $\tilde d$ could be manipulated at each control iteration (while other components are projected to zero).
+This is again a kind of underactuated control.
 As summarized in Figures~\ref{fig: 4D control}a,b,c, although a slight drop in performance can be detected, the control goal is robustly achieved.

+Tracking the evolution of the components \RM{of the sensitive parameter control direction (Figures~\ref{fig: 4D control}d) and, in particular, of the largest three used in the underactuated control strategy,} reveals the key parameters to be manipulated and whether they should be increased or decreased.
+For instance, initially the three source terms ($\beta_i$, $i=S,E,P$) must all be decreased.
+Subsequently, the half-activation $k_{16}$ must be increased and interaction gain $\alpha_{10}$ decreased. \RM{Due to model reduction, these parameters must be interpreted as lumped parameters corresponding to whole regulation pathways between four modules (associated to the lumped variables $S,E,N,P$) of the actual EMT regulatory network.
+The lumped parameter manipulations suggested by our method provide a qualitative guide of which molecular processes could be manipulated to achieve the same control objective experimentally.}